casper-network/docs/source/docs/casper/developers/dapps/sdk/client-library-usage.md

 </Tabs>

-### Load from private key
+### Uploading the secret key from a file

-When you want to use a specific account, you should not include your private key within your source code, but instead load in your keypair from a local file.
+To use a specific account, you should not include the private key in the source code; instead, upload the account's secret key from a local file.
+Update the path to the file in the example below.

 <Tabs>